The benefits of orthodontic treatment will last a lifetime if you keep these important patient responsibilities in mind:

 Once the active orthodontic appliances are removed, the patient will receive retainers to stabilize the dental correction.
 Because the bone and soft tissues surrounding the teeth are stabilizing for several months after braces are removed, it is imperative that the retainers are worn as instructed.
 Failure to wear the retainers may result in undesirable movement of the teeth, which could necessitate re-treatment.

 How Retainers are Worn

 Because teeth can continue to move throughout life, we feel that individuals who have undergone orthodontic therapy should wear retainers indefinitely.
-A patient should wear retainers all the time for one year following the removal of braces.
+A patient should wear retainers all the time for up to one year following the removal of braces.
 After one year, the patient can wear the retainers just at night.